Topic 9: Plant biology (13 hours)

 - In autumn when the nights are long, very little Pfr remains in the plant, thus allowing the flowering of short-day plants at the right time of the year.

 ∑ - Success in plant reproduction depends on pollination, fertilization and seed dispersal.

 ∑ - Understand the differences between pollination, fertilization and seed dispersal

 - Pollination is the process in plants in which pollen grains (male gametes) are transferred to the female gametes (ovules contained within the carpel), thereby enabling fertilization and sexual reproduction.

 - Fertilization is the fusion of male and female gametes to produce a diploid zygote.
-In flowering plants, a double fertilization occurs producing the embryo and the endosperm nucleus.
+In flowering plants, double fertilization occurs producing the embryo and the endosperm nucleus.

 - Seed dispersal is the movement or transport of seeds away from the parent plant.
 This decreases competition between parents and offspring and promotes diversity within the species.
-Seeds can be dispersed through gravity, wind, water and by animals.
+Seeds can be dispersed through gravity, wind, water and animals.

 ∑ - Most flowering plants use mutualistic relationships with pollinators in sexual reproduction.